esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 We could in theory write our own defacing algorithm.
-For such an algorithm either SITK or skimage provide several useful built in functions including [morphological operations](learners/reference.md#Morphological operations) such as erosion, dilation, and other types of operations such as connected component analyses and masking.
+For such an algorithm either SITK or skimage provide several useful built in functions including [morphological operations](learners/reference.md#Morphological operations) such as erosion, dilation, grow-from-seed and other types of operations such as connected component analyses and masking.

 ::::::::::::::::::::::::::::::::::::::: challenge